-Greater Manchester should move beyond Social Prescribing, linking green and blue spaces, heritage and the arts to the potential to live well.
-We should not be afraid to move our focus to where there are high levels of various deprivations and where communities fall outside the system for reasons of culture, ethnicity or religion.
-Key themes should include mental health and addressing a lack of evidence, particularly around children and young people in the context of Social Prescribing.
+Greater Manchester should move beyond social prescribing, linking green and blue spaces, heritage and the arts to the potential to live well.
+We should not be afraid of moving our focus to where there are high levels of deprivations and where communities fall outside the system for reasons of culture, ethnicity or religion.
+Key themes should include mental health.